-If you are new to the Koala Bottle trail races, then you should know that you will not find disposable plastic bottles or paper cups at our events.
-Koala Bottle will provide water and Gatorade, and you are encouraged to bring a reusable bottle to each event.
-However, if you do know own a reusable bottle, then you can get a 21oz Koala Bottle on race day.
+If you are new to the Koala Bottle trail races, please be aware that you will not find disposal plastic bottles or paper cups at any of our supported races.
+Koala Bottle will provide water and Gatorade.
+However, you are encouraged to bring a reusable bottle to each event.
+If you forget your bottle, then we will have 21oz Koala Bottles available for purchase on race day.
 Koala Bottle hopes that reusing a bottle becomes part of your daily lifestyle.
-Let's race.
-Let's have fun.
-Let's keep our parks clean!
-And, let's stay hydrated.
+Let’s race.
+Let’s have fun.
+Let’s keep our parks clean!
+And, let’s stay hydrated.

 Harbison State Forest 5K & Half Marathon